 This is a faux white lavender plant.

 This piece will be coming with me to the Spring Barn Market at Pheasant Run Antiques and Homestead Studios on April 28th from 10-5.
 It will be available for $248 and it measures 31.5″ wide, 17.5″ deep and 47.5″ tall.
 All of the drawers slide in and out easily and the runners are in fantastic condition so there’s no wobbling as they slide.
-They all sit flush up against the body of the dresser too, so none of them peek further back than the rest.
-(Which is pretty common on old dressers.)
+They all sit flush up against the body of the dresser too.

 If you’d like to put a hold on this piece, you can send me an email and it will be ready for you to pick up on the day of the market from 10 AM – 12 noon.
 After 12 noon, it will become available for the public to purchase.